WICG/display-locking/explainers/isvisible.md

 * `opacity: 0`: this hides the element and its subtree visually but keeps its layout box and allows for animations that fade content in or out.
-* `display: none`: this hides the element and its subtree, it also destroys rendering state and makes the DOM subtree not take up any time while processing rendering.
+* `display: none`: this hides the element and its subtree, it also destroys rendering state (removes its layout box) and makes the DOM subtree not take up any time while processing rendering.
 * `content-visibility: hidden`: this hides the subtree of an element, without destroying the rendering state (i.e. its layout box is preserved).
 It also makes the DOM subtree not take up any